 - State and Federal Initiatives: In 2011 the National Transportation Safety Board (NTSB) recommended that all states prohibit drivers from using cellphones, the first federal agency to call for a complete ban on telephone conversations from behind the wheel.
 Although the NTSB has no enforcement authority as the federal government’s leading advocate for safety, its recommendations are influential in Congress and the White House.

 - The number of state legislatures debating measures that address the problem of cellphone use while driving and other driver distractions continues to rise.
-As of March 2014, 12 states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Jersey, New York, Oregon, Washington State and West Virginia—plus the District of Columbia had laws on the books banning the use of hand-held cellphones while driving, according to the Insurance Institute of Highway Safety.
+As of December 2015, most states have passed laws to address the problem of using a cellphone while driving.
+Fourteen states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Hampshire, New Jersey, New York, Oregon, Vermont, Washington state, West Virginia—and the District of Columbia had laws on the books banning the use of hand-held cellphones while driving, according to the Insurance Institute of Highway Safety.
 Almost all of the laws have "primary enforcement" provisions, meaning a motorist may be ticketed for using a hand-held cellphone while driving without any other traffic offense taking place, according to the Insurance Institute for Highway Safety.

 - New Technology: A number of cellphone companies are considering developing technology that will prevent people from receiving calls and texting while driving.
 The technology is intended to limit dangerous distractions by temporarily interrupting service so that people do not answer their phones when they are behind the wheel.
 One carrier has already introduced a service that automatically disables rings and alerts and sends calls to voice mail when phones are in a moving car.
 Some safety advocates said that it is unclear whether consumers would avail themselves of the technologies or whether the technologies would be effective.